Sabrina van der Sloot

-Catharina Hendrica "Sabrina" van der Sloot (born 16 March 1991) is a Dutch water polo player for CN Sabadell and the Dutch national team.
+Catharina Hendrica "Sabrina" van der Sloot (born 16 March 1991) is a Dutch water polo player for GZC Donk and the Dutch national team.

 She participated at the 2009 World Aquatics Championships.
 After winning the 2018 Women's European Water Polo Championship Sabrina was elected most valuable player of the tournament.
 She participated at the 2020 Women's European Water Polo Championship.